meadsteve/meadsteve.github.io/_posts/2022-11-04-mastodon-powered-comment-section-a-live-experiment.markdown

 and it sounded like quite a fun idea.
 I liked the idea that it means I can have comments on my site without writing a backend (this blog is a statically generated site).
 I could probably build a similar thing with a twitter api or some other service but what I liked about [mastodon](https://docs.joinmastodon.org/) was the federation.
-With the way mastodon works the replies to my post (called a toot apparently) can come from any service that's part of the fediverse (TODO: explain this).
+With the way mastodon works the replies to my post (called a toot apparently) can come from any service that's part of the [fediverse](https://en.wikipedia.org/wiki/Fediverse).

+The fediverse is effectively a set of different social networks that can communicate with each other.
 This means I'm not requiring people to make the same choice as me.
 As long as they have an account on a fediverse service they can join the conversation.

 ## On with the experiment
-This code loads on the bottom of each of my posts if a mastodon toot's details are added to the blogpost's frontmatter:
+The basic idea is that on my mastodon account I publish a toot (I'm not sure about this weird name).
+Then the replies to this toot become the comments of my blog.

+Mastodon has an API for fetching the replies to a toot.
+So I can call my mastodon server's API and fetch all the replies with a block of code like this:

 ```javascript
 function loadComments(host, postId) {
     const commentSection = document.getElementById('mastodon-comments');